Adtalem (ATGE)

 Formerly known as DeVry Education Group, Adtalem Global Education (NYSE:ATGE) is a global provider of workforce solutions and educational services.

-• Lackluster 12.5% annual revenue growth over the last five years indicates the company is losing ground to competitors
+• 13.9% annual revenue growth over the last five years was slower than its consumer discretionary peers

 • Low free cash flow margin gives it little breathing room, constraining its ability to self-fund growth or return capital to shareholders